 In August 1990, Iraq, led by Saddam Hussein, invaded Kuwait, motivated by territorial and economic issues.
-It was the starting point for the Gulf War, that would begin in January of the following year, with the entry of an international coalition - which included Portugal - into the war.
+It was the starting point for the Gulf War, which would begin in January of the following year, with the entry of an international coalition - which included Portugal - into the war.
 Although it lasted only five weeks, one of the main tragedies of this conflict, apart from the loss of human lives on both sides, was the disastrous impact on the environment.

 How AI can help the environment